Sector at a Glance

 Bovine Spongiform Encephalopathy Effects on U.S. Cattle and Beef Trade

 Imports of Canadian cattle into the United States were banned following Canada's May 2003 bovine spongiform encephalopathy (BSE) case.
-In July 2005, U.S. imports of Canadian cattle for immediate slaughter or for finishing in a U.S. feedlot resumed for animals less than 30 months of age.
+In July 2005, U.S. imports of Canadian cattle for immediate slaughter or for finishing in a U.S. feedlot resumed for animals less than 30 months old.
 In November 2007, USDA expanded imports to include live cattle of all ages from Canada and any other country recognized as presenting a minimal risk of introducing BSE into the United States.
 Currently, Canada is the only minimal-risk country designated by the United States.
 All animals born after Canada's 1997 feed ban are eligible to be imported into the United States.
 For the latest requirements for exporting U.S. live animals and animal products by country destination, see USDA's Animal and Plant Health Inspection Service (APHIS)Animal and Animal Product Export Information.

-In 2011, U.S. beef exports reached 2.8 billion pounds in 2011 (in carcass weight equivalents), finally surpassing the previous historic high set in 2003 of 2.5 billion pounds.
-In 2013, the World Organisation for Animal Health upgraded the BSE stat of the United States to negligible risk, the highest status available, based on U.S. history with the disease, the implementation and enforcement of the U.S. feed ban, and the BSE surveillance system.
+In 2011, U.S. beef exports reached 2.8 billion pounds in 2011 (in carcass-weight equivalents), finally surpassing the previous historic high set in 2003 of 2.5 billion pounds.
+In 2013, the World Organisation for Animal Health upgraded the BSE status of the United States to negligible risk, the highest status available, based on U.S. history with the disease, the implementation and enforcement of the U.S. feed ban, and the BSE surveillance system.
 For the latest details on the export requirements for U.S. beef to specific countries, see USDA’s Food Safety Inspection Service (FSIS) Export Library.

 Want more information?

 - Economic Impacts of Feed-Related Regulatory Responses to Bovine Spongiform Encephalopathy, September 2008.